Netcentric/progux/readme.md

 </script>
 ```

+The web performance impact to run the production code is about ~10ms (measured on a local dev environment without throtteling).

 ## Usage

 How your application changes and adapts to the environmental constraints and capabilities is ultimately up to you.
 ProgUX will not perform any magic that will change your application, it simply provides each developer who uses it a snapshot with which they can make decisions.

 Ultimately how you use this is up-to-you, below we describe how you can gain access to this information.